RezaYM/rezaym.github.io/_pages/projects.md

 author_profile: true
 ---

-## Part of Thesis Research: Learning the Shifts in Choice Patterns for a Data Set Including Transactions of Food Products
+### Learning the Shifts in Choice Patterns for a Data Set Including Transactions of Food Products (Part of Thesis Research):

 * Fitting, tuning, and evaluating different choice models including Multinomial Logistic Regression and its extensions, Mixed Choice Models, and Markov-Based Choice Scenarios is done using sklearn and pyomo.